 Your shoulder is your most mobile joint, and while that gives you an enormous range of motion, it also increases your risk of dislocation.
-At Austin Shoulder Institute, in North Austin, Cedar Park and Round Rock, Texas, Robert Graham, MD, and Benjamin Szerlip, DO, provide state-of-the-art care and treatment for dislocated shoulders, relieving pain and instability while reducing your risk of future and recurring dislocations.
+At Austin Shoulder Institute, in Austin, Texas, Robert Graham, MD, provides state-of-the-art care and treatment for dislocated shoulders, relieving pain and instability while reducing your risk of future and recurring dislocations.

 What is a shoulder dislocation?

 The shoulder joint is capable of a wide range of motion, depending on a complex group of bones, ligaments, tendons and other soft tissues for proper function.
 A dislocation occurs when the upper arm bone (humerus) wholly or partially slips out of the cup-shaped socket (glenoid).
 Dislocation can cause considerable pain in the shoulder, as well as instability in the joint.